-- Azmi Bishara, former member of the Israeli Knesset.
-Resigned his post last month after Israeli officials accused him of treason and espionage.
-Speaking from Abu Dhabi.
+- Azmi Bisharaformer member of the Israeli Knesset who resigned his post last month after Israeli officials accused him of treason and espionage, speaking from Abu Dhabi.

 He explained his decision to flee at a news conference last week in Cairo.